Meet Our Team

 development and is currently Senior Vice

 President of Fulcrum Energy Capital Funds.
 Doug has a passion for energy education and has taught classes about energy at several universities.
 Doug is currently an adjunct instructor in the Energy Management Program at the University of Oklahoma.
 In recent years, Doug has focused a considerable amount of his time and energy on nuclear advocacy.
-In 2023, Doug founded Oil & Gas Executives for Nuclear Energy in an effort to promote nuclear energy around the world.
+In 2023, Doug founded Oil & Gas Executives for Nuclear Energy to promote nuclear energy advocacy around the world.

 Doug Sandridge